DanCoimbra/student-id-reader/README.md

 # student-id-reader
-Docker-containerized Flask server that receives Student ID images from a Telegram bot and validates them with OpenCV
+Docker-containerized Raspberry Pi OS running a Flask server that receives Student ID images from a Telegram bot and validates them with OpenCV